pbastowski/tvflix/README.md

 The way to get around this problem is to use fetch() with a very specific header, please see `src/store/actions.js` for the details.

-> By the way, jQuery.ajax also works pit of the box.
+> By the way, jQuery.ajax also works out of the box :)

 ### The design